18 Apr Upgrading to a Quality Shower Floor

 Marble

 Marble is a very popular natural stone to use for bathroom countertops.
-Having matching shower tiles seems like a natural next step.
+Having matching shower marble tiles seems like a natural next step.
 Marble is a lot stronger than limestone and it will not scratch as easily but remember that it is still soft compared to granite or some other stones.
 Marble is not cheap.
 Whether it is earned or not, marble has a luxurious expensive look, feel, and reputation.
 So if you are planning on selling your home, you could look at marble as an investment.

 Slippery when wet: